jfk-solutions/TiaFileFormat/README.md

 A Library to read the Siemens TIA Files

 # License
 At the moment there is only a comercial licence available.
-Please contact me for an indivual offer.
+Please contact us (info@jfk-solutions.de) for an individual offer.

 # What is supported:
  * Read the Project/PLF files or read them directly from a compressed TIA project